OpenSDP/OpenSDPsynthR/README.md

 OpenSDP
 -------

-`OpenSDP.data` is part of the OpenSDP project.
+`OpenSDPsynthR` is part of the OpenSDP project.